h3h/bradfordfults.com/business/_posts/2020-09-10-using-feature-dependency-graphs-for-software-planning.md

 “deliverable” or a “feature” that provides real, tangible value to customers or clients.

-## The Problem: An Engineering/Non-Engineering Gap
+## The Problem: A Planner–Creator Gap
 [Agile software development][AS] and other process frameworks for managing enterprise-level complexity like [SAFe][SA] have concepts that address many facets of software creation, but there is an implied barrier built into all of